lucasvazq/dotfiles/README.md

 shutdown -r now
 ```

-After rebooting, there are other commands you should run on the fly
+After rebooting, there are other things you should do manually

-**Establish the communication channel with Octocat and Heroku**
+**Establish secure communications with Github and Heroku**
 ```sh
 heroku login
 git config --global user.name "YOUR_NAME"